armandfardeau/dinghy-ffv4/content/en/docs/settings/statics.md

 {{< figure src="../images/laser-standard.jpeg" caption="Laser standard" >}}
 {{< /columns >}}

-Sur d'autres supports de dériveur, il est possible de **prendre un ris** ("ariser la voile").
+On other dinghy supports, it is possible to **reef the sail**.
 This consists of reducing the surface area of a sail by folding it in part: the objective is to adapt the sail surface to the wind force when it strengthens and to lower the center of velic thrust.
 A sailboat that carries the canvas of time is more maneuverable, safer and often faster than a sailboat that carries too much.

 {{< navigation parent="/docs/settings" next="/docs/settings/dynamics" >}}